 Applicants should note that optional modules are arranged on an annual basis.
 It is possible that a module may be modified in its content, suspended for a session, or discontinued.
 New modules may become available in any given year.
-The final decision on which module options a successful candidate will follow will be made by the Institute in consultation with the candidate before the start of the session.
-Below is a brief introduction to a selection of our modules:
+The final decision on which module options a successful candidate will follow will be made by the Institute before the start of the session.
+Below is a brief introduction to a selection of our modules.

 Conflict & Conflict Resolution